Lilydale - Coldstream

 Lilydale - Coldstream ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Lilydale-Coldstream had a cultural diversity index below average, with 82.8% of its population born in Australia, 90.8% being citizens, and 92.1% speaking English only at home.
-Christianity was the main religion, comprising 46.5%.
-Judaism was slightly overrepresented at 0.1%, compared to Greater Melbourne's 0.1%.
+Lilydale-Coldstream, as of the 2016 Census, had a cultural diversity score below average.
+82.8% of its population was born in Australia, with 90.8% being Australian citizens and 92.1% speaking English at home exclusively.
+Christianity was the predominant religion, comprising 46.5% of the population.

 Frequently Asked Questions - Diversity